 Name Description Next Split Distance Running.
 The total distance of the next split.
 Next Split Target Pace Running.
 The target pace for the next split.
+Overall Ahead/Behind Running.
+The overall time ahead or behind of the target pace.
 Split Distance Running.
 The total distance of the current split.
 Split Distance Remaining Running.
 The remaining distance of the current split.
 Split Pace Running.
 The pace for the current split.
 Split Target Pace Running.
 The target pace for the current split.